 - Energy managers are seen as important drivers of Program Enabled savings projects. - 88% of survey respondents indicated that the assistance provided by energy managers was "somewhat" or "very" important to implementing projects. - Energy Managers indicated that additional support (additional training and guides) may further help influence the adoption of energy efficiency measures by the participants. - Documentation for Program Enabled Savings projects varied substantially by LDC.
-More guidance on documentation requirements would be beneficial to all parties realization rates, particularly for the industrial participants.
+More guidance on documentation requirements would be beneficial to all parties.